The final unit of the recently built Train Bridge Loop flex space project was leased in January.

 No doubt about it, demand for industrial space in Missoula is through the roof.
 Sterling CRE Advisors completed numerous industrial transactions in 2019 with many more in the pipeline.
-Read on to gain insights on the Missoula industrial and warehouse marketing with information those sales and leases and our independent research efforts.
+Read on to gain insights on the Missoula industrial trends and warehouse marketing with information those sales and leases and our independent research efforts.

 Missoula Industrial Overview